Lalitsh03/upscaling-illusion/README.md

 Effective PPD with upscaling and frame generation tells a very different story:

-- **Nvidia RTX 5000 with Multi Frame Gen reaches 4× the effective PPD of the RTX 2000** — but only 2× of that is real rendered performance.
+- **Nvidia RTX 5000 with Multi Frame Gen reaches 4× the effective PPD of the RTX 2000** but only 2× of that is real rendered performance.
 The other 2× comes from AI-generated frames, not silicon progress
-- Before frame generation existed (pre-2022), the upscaling boost was only 1.1–1.3× — a modest quality improvement, not a headline multiplier
+- Before frame generation existed (pre-2022), the upscaling boost was only 1.1–1.3× which is a modest quality improvement, not a headline multiplier

 ![The Divergence Chart](data/processed/chart_divergence_analysis.png)

 ### Nvidia flagship prices rose 42% in inflation-adjusted dollars

-"Real terms" means prices adjusted for inflation — so a 2018 GPU priced at $700 is converted to what that $700 would be worth in 2024 dollars, making fair comparisons across years possible.
+"Real terms" means prices adjusted for inflation so a 2018 GPU priced at $700 is converted to what that $700 would be worth in 2024 dollars, making fair comparisons across years possible.
 In Nvidia's case, even after adjusting for inflation, flagship prices still went up significantly:

 | Generation | Avg Flagship Price (2024 USD) |
 |-----------|-------------------------------|